5 Projects for NZ Transport Minister that Will Impact You

 Who Should Pay for These Extra Costs and How to Avoid Them

-The circumstances were that in mid- July a freight forwarder filed a pre-receival advice to DP World Australia at West Swanson Dock in Melbourne, and while doing so made a typo error with the VGM, missing out a “zero” numeral.
+In mid – July a freight forwarder filed a container pre-receival advice to DP World Australia at Melbourne port, and while doing so made a typo error with the weight, missing out a “zero” numeral …

 The Main Reason Your Shipment Could be Delayed

 A number of CBAFF members have raised concerns recently about delays with New Zealand Customs releasing shipments.

 Naming and Shaming the Worst Unjustified Freight Surcharges